dyzmapl/hkjj/Home.md

 ## Import route to server from xml
 Stept to import route:
-1) Import froute to client
+1) Import route to client from xml file
-2) Add vehicle profile to route
+2) Add vehicle profile to imported route
 3) Add mission to route
 4) Save route